LineageOS/lineage_wiki/pages/how-tos/bugs.md

 ### Infrastructure bugs

-These are bugs in our website and/or software, e.g.
+These are bugs in our online services, e.g.
   - The documentation on wiki is wrong.
   - The download portal doesn't render something correctly.
   - There's a dead link on the website.